Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 Though it measures length and width, the other downfall to our friend Brannock is that it cannot measure foot volume.
 Judging foot volume is a skill that is learned and best measured through boot comfort.

 The important thing about buying hiking boots is making sure you have the best fit.
 It doesn't matter what the boot looks like or what kind of accolades it has earned - if it isn't comfortable in the store, it won't be on the trail.

 Though the insoles that come with many hiking boots aren't too bad, you're best to replace them as soon as possible.
 Some endurance hikers even carry an extra set of insoles with them while hiking and switch midday.
 It allows the other pair to dry and rebound while still pushing the miles.

 Sometimes a new set of insoles is all you really need.
 Was that boot comfortable at first and now you shudder to think of strapping it to your feet?
 When insoles wear out, most people tend to feel it in their knees and hips.
 So before investing in a new pair of hiking boots, try a new set of insoles.

 Avoid the drugstore cheapies that your grandmother wears, and opt for a stabilizing footbed like Superfeet - a brand trusted amongst hikers and backpackers.

 You can spend $300 on a pair of Italian hiking boots, but if you don't wear the right socks, you just threw your money away.

 Years ago, I converted all my cotton socks to wash rags.
-I've wore merino wool socks (mostly SmartWool), year around ever since; I can't imagine wearing anything else on my feet.
+I've wore merino wool socks (mostly SmartWool), year round ever since; I can't imagine wearing anything else on my feet.

-Socks offer padding, cushioning, and wick the sweat away from our feet; however, the sock is the final piece to a good hiking boot fit.
+Socks offer to pad, cushion, and wick the sweat away from our feet; however, the sock is the final piece to a good hiking boot fit.
 This is why you must try boots on with the socks you plan on wearing.